huggingface/hub-docs/docs/hub/dduf.md

 This tool scans the folder, adds the relevant entries and ensures the exported file is valid.
 If anything goes wrong during the process, a `DDUFExportError` is raised.

-For more flexibility, you can use [`export_entries_as_dduf`] and pass a list of files to include in the final DDUF file:
+For more flexibility, use [`export_entries_as_dduf`] to explicitly specify a list of files to include in the final DDUF file:

 ```python
 # Export specific files from the local disk.